imkzh/WechatScreenshotHelper/README.md

 * you will need both `Firefox Extension` installed and `This Repository` configured for screenshot button to be functional.
 * If you moved your installation, please configure it again.
-* **Keep** the source after install, because we are actually calling it from a generated script in `/etc/profile.d`
+* **Keep** the source after install, because we are actually calling it from a generated script in `~/.config/autostart`
-* You also need ImageMagick installed for screenshot functionality.
-Check it with `which import`, if it returned nothing, you probably have not installed ImageMagick yet, invoke apt to get it: `sudo apt install imagemagick`
+* `gnome-screenshot` is required for screenshot to work.

 ## Uninstall

-Remove extension from Firefox and then:

-    cd /path/to/store/the/code
+To uninstall the backend:

-    cd WechatScreenshotHelper
+    cd /path/to/store/the/WechatScreenshotHelper
-    sudo python3 ./backend.py disable
+    sudo python3 ./config.py uninstall

-* An optional reboot is recommended, because after `disable`, backend script is **still running**, you can also kill it manually, it is a `python3` process with commandline `capture_backend.py`
+Remember to remove the extension from Firefox if you are not using this anymore.

 ## Cares to be Taken:

 * Use this tool gracefully, **DO NOT** abuse this, because Tencent(Wechat) **MAY BAN YOUR ACCOUNT WITHOUT ANY WARNING**.
 I took no responsibility if you got blacklisted.
 * the backend is actually using a file at `/tmp/firefox-screenshot.png` and a TCP Socket on port `32728`.
-The backend server is hand made(by myself) and may not secure enough, but we are listening **only for local connections** and requiring an special `access_key`, so it is not that dangerous.
+The backend server is hand made(by myself) and may not secure enough, but we are listening **only for local connections** and is requiring an special `access_key` for important operations, so it is not that dangerous.
 * I have tested it under `Ubuntu16.04` with `Firefox 65.0.1`, but not sure if it works on other linux distro (theoretically it should).

-## Known Issues:

-* once you initial the Screenshot procdure(by clicking `Screenshot` button on the tool bar), you can not cancel it, this is because `ImageMagick import` don't support this.

-* will not start correctly with system after `sudo python3 ./backend.py enable` you'd manually start it by running the command again.

-## Todo:
+# Todo:

-* replace `ImageMagic import` with `gnome-screenshot` which provides more feature but less compatibility across platforms.

-* implement a simple screenshot editor to add arrows and something else.
+We are not stopping just at here.
+There are few plans in my mind now, but they're still blueprints.